 We live in the information world.
 Buyers, sellers and everyone in between has access to more information than you think.
 With the real estate debacle of 2008 having taught everyone a lesson in improving real estate transactions, it is in your best interest to open the hood and show clients what is involved.
-Here is why honesty and transparency in real estate in Washington State are critical.
+Here is why honesty and transparency in real estate in Tacoma are critical.

 The Law Requires It

 While many of the laws created after the 2008 real estate market crash had to do with mortgage lending, realtors still need to be very aware of them and follow their own disclosure guidelines.

 As a real estate professional, you might find yourself building power relationships with mortgage lenders.
 As such, your reputation is on the line every time you send them a customer.
 Why?
 Because if they aren’t totally honest and transparent, it becomes a direct reflection on you.